DougConnolly/DougConnolly.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a postdoc at the Okinawa Institute of Science and Technology (OIST) in Okinawa, Japan in the Quantum Architecture Unit.
+I am currently working as a postdoc at the Okinawa Institute of Science and Technology (OIST) in Okinawa Japan in the Quantum Architecture Unit.

 Prior to joining OIST, I worked as a postdoc at Inria, the National Institute for Research in Digital Science and Technology, in Paris, France (2021 to August, 2023).
 My project was related to quantum error correction.